Layso/WebDevelopmentProject/README.md

 # WebDevelopmentProject

-Final project for Advanced Web Development course Editing READ.md for testing pruposes
+Final project for Advanced Web Development course Editing READ.md for testing prupose
+This is a sample test